Skip to content

 windows 11 default apps notepad

-The next screen shows all the file types that currently open with Notepad.
-You’ll need to select each one and change it to open with Notepad++.
+The next screen lists all the file types currently opening with Notepad.
+You'll need to select each one and change it to open with Notepad++.

 Switching default app from Notepad to Notepad++